7 Repeat Purchase Rate Statistics For eCommerce Stores

 How is the repeat purchase rate calculated for online stores?

-The repeat purchase rate is calculated by dividing the number of customers who made more than one purchase by the total number of customers, then multiplying by 100.
+Repeat purchase rate is calculated by dividing the number of customers who made more than one purchase by the total number of customers, then multiplying the result by 100.
+For example, if an online store has 1,000 total customers and 280 made multiple purchases, the repeat purchase rate would be 28%.
+Most eCommerce analytics platforms track this metric automatically across monthly, quarterly, or annual time periods.

 What are the industry benchmarks for repeat purchase rates in eCommerce?